Declarative Amsterdam 2026: 12 and 13 November

 Call for Presentations

-Declarative Amsterdam 2025 seeks presentations on past experiences, current trends and future perspectives in fields such as functional programming, declarative data modelling, databases, XML and related technologies, JSON, CSS, data visualization, grammars, parsing, and domain-specific languages.
+Declarative Amsterdam 2026 seeks presentations on past experiences, current trends and future perspectives in fields such as functional programming, declarative data modeling, databases, XML and related technologies, JSON, CSS, data visualization, grammars, parsing, and domain-specific languages.

 The first day will feature tutorials, combining presentations and hands-on sessions to give an introduction to a specific topic.
 The second day is a symposium, and will consist of traditional presentations.
 Speakers will discuss new ideas, frameworks, applications of declarative methods, and best practices.